There are a lot of supplements out there that are hard to navigate. What is necessary and what is a waste of money?

 I have worked in the fitness industry for over a decade and have worked for you.

-Right off the bat, I would like to mention 2 supplements as perfectly useful, but not necessary.
+I would like to mention 2 supplements that are completely useful, but not necessary.

 Today it's about my favorite.